NMaster23/Lumen/README.md

 ___This Project was originally for Lumen, but I got no word on that, so this is being changed to HackCraft___

+This project is just a collection of subtle tweaks, that I think make the whole experience look better.
+It makes the terrain look brighter, has color mixing for the water, and makes it look better in my opinion.
+It makes the sand look eye searing like it would in real life and other subtle tweaks like that.

 Welcome!
 This is a template for developing a 1.21.5 Minecraft shader with Iris.
 All shader files are in the `shaders` folder.
 They currently don't do anything special.

 From the terminal, you can run: